noob-develops-pro/mern-todo-app/readme.md

 ### what happens if you do not have MongoDB

+If you don't have MongoDB installed on your system, you won't be able to run the App locally lets establish a db connection.

 - To establish a connection to MongoDB Atlas, heres the step by step guide:
 - Visit the MongoDB Atlas website at https://www.mongodb.com/cloud/atlas and create an account if you don't have one already.
 - Log in to your MongoDB Atlas account and navigate to the dashboard.
 - Click on the "Create a New Cluster" button to create a new MongoDB cluster.
 - Configure your cluster by selecting a cloud provider, region, and cluster tier based on your preferences and requirements.
 You can choose the free tier option if you want to start with a basic setup.
 - Once the cluster is created and the deployment process is complete, click on the "Connect" button.
 - In the "Connect to Cluster" dialog, select "Connect Your Application" as the connection method.

 - Choose your driver and version from the options provided.
 MongoDB Atlas will generate a connection string for you to use in your Todo App.